gokulraj2001/piano-player/README.md

 # piano-player
-Created a simple piano using JavaScript
+Created a simple piano using JavaScript DOM Events